 A certified member of the National Guild for Community Arts Education, and a 501(c)(3) nonprofit, MacPhail remains a steadfast leader in music education.
 In 2003, the organization changed its name to MacPhail Center for Music to reflect its dedication to the mission of its founder William S. MacPhail – promoting lifelong learning through music.
 In January 2008, MacPhail moved to its current location at 501 South Second St, Minneapolis, a brand new state of the art music facility.

-MacPhail Center for Music continues to grow with more than 200 faculty members serving over 15,500 students.
-MacPhail provides instruction at more than 132 locations outside of its downtown Minneapolis facility in more than 35 instruments and a variety of musical styles.
+MacPhail Center for Music continues to grow with 210 faculty members serving 16,000 students.
+MacPhail provides instruction at 104 locations outside of its downtown Minneapolis facility in more than 35 instruments and a variety of musical styles.